Eelgrass Transplant & Monitoring

 PMRG biologists have designed and implemented studies on species listed under the Endangered Species Act (e.g. population and habitat surveys) as well as assisted in development of recovery plans.

-Underwater Photography & Videography
+Underwater Photography and Videography

 Taking a bad photo underwater is very easy.
 PMRG understands the value of high quality images in telling a conservation story.
 Photos from PMRG biologists have won awards and are featured in various outlets.
+We have partnered with SubAqua Imaging Systems and Pisces Design to deploy cameras and analyze time-lapse imagery to study organismal behavior, movement patterns and habitat characteristics in situ.